CNES/S1Tiling/docs/use.rst

 - and have access to computing resources like HPC clusters

 In that case, S1Tiling will be much more efficient if the parallelization is done time-wise.
-We recommended to cut the full time range in smaller subranges, and to distribute each subrange (with all S2 tiles) to a different node -- with jobarrays for instances.
+We recommend cutting the full time range in smaller subranges, and to distribute each subrange (with all S2 tiles) to a different node -- with jobarrays for instances.